Promoting Sustainability throughout the Supply Chain

 For new suppliers seeking to engage in business with the Company, we have established and operate a set of guidelines that serve as internal rules for selecting such suppliers.

-Decisions on whether or not to do business with new suppliers are made based on an examination of their financial status, in addition to confirming the acquisition status of ISO 9001, IATF 16949, and other certifications related to quality management and conducting assessments on sustainability issues, including environmental management.
+Decisions on whether or not to do business with new suppliers are made based on an examination of their financial status, in addition to confirming the acquisition status of ISO 9001, IATF 16949, and other certifications related to quality management and verifying whether activities laid out in the DENSO Group Supplier Sustainability Guidelines are being adopted.

 Dialogue with Suppliers